elugens/hello-javascript/docs/additional-questions/binary-data-files/arraybuffer-binary-arrays.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> When working with files in web development, we frequently encounter binary data (create, upload, download).
-Image processing is another everyday use, and all of this is achievable with JavaScript, and binary operations are fast.
+Image processing is another everyday use, and all of this is achievable with JavaScript.
+Binary operations are fast and easy to implement.
     </div>
   </div>
 </details>